 Step 5: Cool The Candle

 You can let the candle wax cool and harden out in the open or put it in the refrigerator.
-Once the wax has set, remove the stick holding the wick and trim it to the desired length.
+Once the wax has hardened, take the wick’s holding stick out and cut it to the right length.
 You don’t want a wick that is too long because it can cause smoking.

 If you want to know that your wax has dried perfectly, it will be firm to the touch, and the wax will turn from clear to a solid white color.
 If you leave it in the open, it can take four to six hours to harden completely, and in the refrigerator, it will take at least an hour.